nvanlangen/sqlalchemy-challenge/README.md

     * The data captured was Station, Year, and Avg Temperature

-    * Stored the data in a Dataframe.
+    * Stored the data in a Dataframe

   * Executed a query to return temperature data for December of each year available

     * The data captured was Station, Year, and Avg Temperature

-    * Stored the data in a Dataframe.
+    * Stored the data in a Dataframe

   * Merged the two Dataframes using an inner join on the Station and Year to eliminate any unmatched records